lukmanr/CLVPipelines/pipelines/README.md

 - `settings.yaml` - Default values for the pipelines parameters and compiler pragmas

 ## Training and deployment pipeline
+The training and deployment pipeline uses historical sales transactions data to train and optionally deploy a machine learning regression model.
+The model is trained to predict a total value of future purchases in a given timeframe, based on a history of previous purchases.
+For more information about modeling for customer lifetime value prediction refer to previous articles in [the series](https://cloud.google.com/solutions/machine-learning/clv-prediction-with-offline-training-intro).

 ### Pipeline design
 The below diagram depicts the workflow implemented by the training and deployment pipeline